manolo20/beautiful-jekyll/aboutme.md

 ### why this blog?

 Because I would like to give back to the open source community by sharing some of my projects.
 Most of my knowledge comes from blogs that I have read, projects that I have found in Github and from incredible people that I have met throughout my academic and professional career.

+Also, big thanks to Dean Attali for his neat Jekyll template and especially his outstanding [blog](https://deanattali.com/)!